ac3lab/ac3lab.github.io/_posts/running-posts/2024-01-06-post_running.md

 2) Open Developer tools > Application.
 Then just copy the token like this image:
 </p>

-{% include figure.html path="assets/img/Posts_Images/2024-01-06-post_running-Images/2.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2024-01-06-post_running-Images/2.webp" class="img-fluid rounded z-depth-1" %}

 <p align="justify">
 Now, back in the terminal, just run nrc-exporter with the token, like this: